What is cryonics?

 Will revival really be possible in the future?

 Cryopreservation procedures, along with the original cause of clinical death, result in damage to the body that we don't currently have the capability to repair.
 Our primary goal is to preserve the ultrastructure of the brain so that it can be repaired in the future, keeping memories and personality intact.
-Such future repair technologies are perfectly theoretically feasible, and will be a natural evolution of our medical procedures, not necessarily developed specifically for revival of cryopreserved animals or humans.
+Such future repair technologies such as conventional cell repair or molecular reconstruction are perfectly theoretically feasible, and will be a natural evolution of our medical procedures, not necessarily developed specifically for revival of cryopreserved animals or humans.
 As long as humanity continues into the future, revival should be possible.

 Who will care for my pet in the future if I cannot?